Cadet College Ghotki: Principals/Commandants

 In 2015, Lt.
 Col. (R) Azhar Hussain Shah joined the college as second principal.
-He brought a revolutionary progress and development not only in academics but also in infrastructure of the college.
+He brought a revolutionary progress and development not only in academics but also in the infrastructure of the college.
 Security of the college was enhanced.
 New Lawns and gardens were made.
-Incomplete projects were completed and shopping center, cafeteria and parade ground were built.
-He was the first principal who had initiated holding the Annual Parents' Day in 2017.
+Incomplete projects were completed and a shopping center, cafeteria and parade ground were built.
+He was the first principal to initiate holding the Annual Parents' Day in 2017.
 But, in December, 2017, he resigned and joined as deputy manager in Fauji Fertilizers Company, Mirpur Mathelo.

 Academics

 The college prepares the boys for the Secondary School and Intermediate Examinations conducted by the Board of Intermediate and Secondary Education Sukkur.
-Cadets (Ghotkians) perform well in exams and until now they have given outstanding results in the examinations of 2015,2016,2017 & 2018 in Sukkur Board of Intermediate and Secondary Education.
+Cadets (Ghotkians) perform well in exams and until now they have given outstanding results in the examinations of 2015,2016,2017 & 2018 in the Sukkur Board of Intermediate and Secondary Education.